nicojs/type-annotationify/README.md

     type Stop = typeof Message.Stop;
   }
   ```
   This allows you to use `Message.Start` as a type: `let message: Message.Start`.
+This can be disabled with the `--no-enum-namespace-declaration` option.

 #### Enum transformation limitations